FICHEKK/Binary-Structure-Format/README.md

 However, that readability comes with a great cost of speed and memory.
 If speed and memory are critical, heavy use of those formats should be avoided.
 Binary structure format sacrifices readability in order to achieve high efficiency in both speed and memory.

+### The format
+Binary structure format stores its data hierarchy in a series of nodes.
+Each node type has its unique identifier which is simply a unique `byte` value that identifies each node type.
+There are three main types of nodes:

+1. Primitive nodes that hold simple primitive values such as `int` or a `double` value.
+2. Array nodes that hold an array of primitive values such as `int[]` or a `double[]` array.
+3. Collection nodes that hold multiple nodes (and can also hold `null` values).
+	* `BsfStruct` that maps the `string` identifier to a specific node.
+	* `BsfList` that models a sequential collection of nodes of a specific type.

 ### Primitive (leaf) nodes
 Primitive nodes are nodes that store simple primitive values.
 Each node is just a wrapper encapsulating a single primitive value.